 Kinase inhibitors are particularly useful in low-grade gliomas and other mutation-positive tumours.
 Medications such as Dabrafenib, Trametinib, and Tovorafenib help to manage brain tumours that show particular gene changes.
 These medicines block the signals that promote abnormal tumour growth.
 These options are particularly helpful in cases where the tumour carries the BRAF mutation, common in certain paediatric brain tumours.
 Here is how these medications work:

+IDH mutations occur infrequently in children; however, when present, targeted agents may be used as part of a precision-medicine approach.
 Some tumours contain changes in the IDH gene, which can fuel tumour development.
 Specialised therapies are designed to specifically target and block the effects of these changes.
 These treatments aim to slow down or stop the tumour's growth by altering the tumour's metabolism.

 Everolimus is used in specific paediatric brain tumours where cell growth pathways are overly active.
 It helps by slowing down or stopping tumour cell division.

-It’s particularly beneficial in children with tuberous sclerosis-related tumours and offers an oral treatment option with manageable side effects.
+It is particularly beneficial in children with tuberous sclerosis-related tumours and offers an oral treatment option with manageable side effects.

 Rehabilitation is often necessary due to the effects of the tumour or treatment on brain function.
 Services include physical therapy, occupational therapy, speech therapy, and academic support.